Find Trade Colleges

 The total student population at Boise State University is 24,069, of which 20,763 students are undergraduates and of those, 12,973 are full-time.
 It takes the average Boise State undergraduate about 4.6 years to complete their degree.

-About 83% of students who apply get accepted.
+The school doesn’t accept everyone who applies - it has an acceptance rate of 83%.
 Of the accepted students, 41% are men and 59% are women.

 41% of Boise State students take out loans to afford college costs.
-The typical student loan amount is $7,186 a year.
-The school reports a student loan default rate of 1.0% which is much lower than the average rate of 10.8%!
+The average amount of student loans is $7,186 a year.
+The student loan default rate of 1.0% means most graduates are not struggling to pay off their loans.

 Private for-profit Public vs. Private